 Everyone desires of having flawless and even skin tone!
-In today’s cutthroat competitive world, we hardly get time to look after our skin health.
+In today’s cutthroat, competitive world, we hardly get time to look after our skin health.
 The only fraction of people gets close to it, rest majority of them are struggling with the odds of skin issues such as dark spots, freckles, melasma, and hyperpigmentation.
 Scores of people are suffering from a distressing condition that exerts dark patches on the face and makes it look uneven.
-Genetic makeup, hormonal changes, stresses and drug reactions could be the underlying reasons for the condition.
+Genetic makeup, hormonal changes, stress and drug reactions could be the underlying reasons for the condition.

 What is Hydroquinone?